chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### Support macOS Big Sur 11 Only!
 (DO NOT USE ON OTHER OS's)
 - Not working = Beta 1 on Hackintosh only work in real Mac.
 Not test on Unsuported Mac
 - Working = Beta 2, Beta 3 on Hackintosh and real Mac
+- For Hackintosh its better to using this ➢[Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) ※ ※ ※

 ## Working SIP disable on Beta 3
 - To using relase V3 SIP Security must be disable